JoyBoy4326/WWWelcome/README.md

 If you use this codebase or dataset for your own research or learning, please cite or refer to:

-> JoyBoy4326, "Hybrid Modeling of Employee Attrition using Survival Analysis and Machine Learning", Undergraduate Thesis, 2025.
+> Mengxiao Ma, "Hybrid Modeling of Employee Attrition using Survival Analysis and Machine Learning", Undergraduate Thesis, 2025.